-Runoff from the Terminal 2 public short-term parking lot and access roads, as well as the majority of the terminal building, is captured in four drainage basins: 9, 10, 11, and 14 spanning from the east to the west, where the new dual-level roadway for arrivals and departures has been constructed as part of the Green

-Build.
-Drainage Basin 9 also includes office buildings, the central heating, ventilation, and air conditioning (HVAC) building and power plant building, equipment fueling, maintenance, and storage areas, and other materials and waste storage areas.
-Drainage Basins 9, 10, and 11 include the Terminal 2 Parking Plaza, which was completed in May 2018.
-The Terminal 2 Parking Plaza contains a 7.6-acre capture and reuse facility that captures 100% of the storm water drainage from an 85th-percentile of the 2-year storm event and routes it to the central HVAC building and power plant building.
-Drainage Basin 14 includes office buildings.
+Runoff from the Terminal 2 access roads, as well as the majority of the terminal building, is captured in four drainage basins: 9, 10, 11, and 14 spanning from the east to the west, where the new dual-level roadway for arrivals and departures has been constructed as part of the Green Build.
+Drainage Basin 9 also partially includes, the central heating, ventilation, and air conditioning (HVAC) building and power plant building as well as materials and waste storage areas.
+Drainage Basins 9, 10, and 11 include the Terminal 2 Parking Plaza which was completed in May 2018.
+Drainage Basins 9, 10, 11, and 14 were revised in January 2022 after reviewing the as-builts for the Terminal 2 Parking Plaza.
+The small parking lot east of the parking plaza drains to Drainage Basin 11 while the parking area west of the Terminal 2 Parking Plaza drains to Drainage Basin 9.
+Storm water BMPs were installed in the original Terminal 2 east and west parking lots as part of the Green Build, including an acre of pervious pavers and bioswales, and three high-rate media filters which were retained when the Terminal 2 Parking Plaza was redeveloped on Terminal 2 east parking lot.
+The Terminal 2 Parking Plaza contains a 7.6-acre capture and reuse facility, known as the Stormwater Reuse Treatment System (SWRTS) that captures 100% of the storm water drainage on the third floor of the Terminal 2 Parking Plaza from an 85th-percentile of the 2-year storm event and routes it to the central HVAC building and power plant building.
+In the event of overflow, bypass is directed over a diversion weir and drains within Drainage Basin 10.
+The system also includes one OWS to serve as a precautionary capture method for leaks and spills prior to runoff entering the capture and reuse facility.

-New storm water BMPs were installed in the Terminal 2 parking lots as part of the Green Build, including an acre of pervious pavers and bioswales, and three high-rate media filters.
+As of January 2022, the TNC Lot and Cell Phone Lot in Drainage Basin 6 is currently pending relocation to Drainage Basin 14 due to the ongoing construction associated with the Terminal 1 expansion.
+The office buildings for Airport Design and Construction (ADC) in Drainage Basin 14 were relocated to an off-airport parcel by Liberator Way and North Harbor Drive.

 The Terminal 2 East gate and ramp areas and part of the terminal building are located in Drainage Basin 12 and have very similar activities and storage as in the Terminal 1 gate and ramp areas in Drainage Basin 8 (described above).
 The Terminal 2 area has one 6,000-gallon and one 5,000-gallon grease receptacle, plus several grease traps.
 The OWS previously located northwest of Gate 41 is no longer in service.
 Trash dumpsters are present at Terminal 2 West and in between Terminal 2 West and East.
-Four emergency generators are located near the terminal areas, with a substation and 500-gallon diesel AST located at the west end of the runway.
+Four emergency generators are located near the terminal areas, with a substation and 500 gallon diesel AST located at the west end of the runway.
 There are also two 240-gallon diesel ASTs located near Terminal 2.

 Drainage Basin 13 is a small area in the far northwestern section of SAN, which covers the western end of the taxiway and portion of the vehicle service road.
 SAN's Engineered Material Arresting System, designed to prevent aircraft overruns, is also in Drainage Basin 13.
-Storm water runoff from adjacent properties, to the north of SAN, flows in a southerly direction into Basin 13.
+Storm water runoff from adjacent properties to the north of SAN, flows in a southerly direction into Basin 13.